We've added new tests for swine and bovine diseases -- see our menu for a complete listing.

 Test code:

-S0141 - Ultrasensitive qualitative detection of bovine viral diarrhea (BVD) virus by reverse transcription coupled real time PCR
+S0141 - Ultrasensitive qualitative detection of bovine viral diarrhea type 1 (BVD1) virus by reverse transcription coupled real time PCR

 Bovine viral diarrhea virus (BVDV) is a single-stranded positive-sense RNA virus classified as a pestivirus belonging to the Flaviviridae family.
 Infection of cattle with this disease can pose severe economic losses to the dairy and beef industries, primarily due to decreased reproductive performance.
 BVDV occurs nearly worldwide.

-Two major BVDV strains have been identified, designated as genotype 1 or genotype 2 on the basis of antigenic variation and differences in sequences in the 5' UTR of the viral genome.
+Three BVDV strains have been identified, designated as genotype 1, 2 and 3 on the basis of antigenic variation and differences in sequences in the 5' UTR of the viral genome.
 Infection by different strains of BVDV can have different clinical symptoms.
 Infected cattle may develop gastrointestinal disease, immunosuppression with secondary infections, thrombocytopenia and reproductive failure.
 In infected pregnant cows, the virus is transmitted to a fetus with a high degree of efficiency, leading to fetal loss, malformations or birth of a persistently infected calf.

 Fetal infection with BVDV may result in the birth of a calf immunotolerant to BVDV, with an inapparent persistent infection.
 These calves can become carriers and remain viremic throughout their lifetimes, shedding infectious BVDV and acting as reservoirs of the virus in cattle herds.